Jeimer Candelario Preview, Player Props: Cubs vs. Tigers

 Tigers Pitching Rankings

-- The Tigers have a 4.44 team ERA that ranks 19th across all MLB pitching staffs.
+- The Tigers have the 19th-ranked team ERA across all league pitching staffs (4.46).

-- Tigers pitchers combine to rank 14th in baseball in home runs allowed (145 total, 1.2 per game).
+- Tigers pitchers combine to give up 147 total home runs at a clip of 1.2 per game (to rank 15th in baseball).

-- Olson (2-5) gets the starting nod for the Tigers in his 12th start of the season.
-He has a 4.83 ERA in 63 1/3 innings pitched, with 61 strikeouts.
+- Skubal (3-2) takes the mound for the Tigers in his ninth start of the season.
+He has a 3.76 ERA in 38 1/3 innings pitched, with 43 strikeouts.

-- The right-hander's most recent appearance came on Wednesday against the Minnesota Twins, when he went 2 2/3 innings, surrendering four earned runs while giving up eight hits.
+- The left-hander's last appearance came on Friday against the Cleveland Guardians, when he threw six innings, surrendering one earned run while allowing three hits.

-- The 24-year-old has a 4.83 ERA and 8.7 strikeouts per nine innings across 14 games this season, while allowing a batting average of .246 to opposing hitters.
+- The 26-year-old has amassed an ERA of 3.76, with 10.1 strikeouts per nine innings, in eight games this season.
+Opponents are batting .238 against him.

 © 2023 Data Skrive.
 All rights reserved.